kostym/drupal-7-gulpfile.js/README.md

 ### Quick setup

-1. Clone this repo in to your drupal theme, and name it `gulpfile.js`
+1. Clone this repo into your drupal theme, and name it `gulpfile.js`
   <pre>
   $ cd path/to/your/drupal/theme/
   $ git clone git@github.com:kostym/drupal-7-gulpfile.js.git gulpfile.js